-(1) Permits: Parking permits are required to park in any University parking facility on a continuous basis - except on Sundays and legal holidays.
-To be eligible for a permit, applicants must provide the University Transportation and Parking Office with their vehicle license number, make and year of the vehicle(s) on which the permits will be displayed.
-Applicants registering vehicles with the Transportation and Parking Office may be required to provide proof of registration that said vehicles are registered to them or members of their immediate family, and/or leased by applicant.
+(1) Permits: Parking permits are required to park in any University parking facility except on Sundays and legal holidays when the University is closed.
+To be eligible for a permit, applicants must provide the University Transportation and Parking Office with their vehicle license number (or VIN# in lieu), make and year of the vehicle(s) on which the permits will be displayed.
+Applicants registering vehicles with the Transportation and Parking Office may be required to provide proof of registration that said vehicles are registered in DMV to them or members of their immediate family, and/or leased by applicant.
 Faculty/Staff permit applicants must provide proof of current employment at the University.
 Emeritus will receive, upon written confirmation from the Office of Academic Affairs, a complimentary parking permit, renewable yearly.
-Alumni may purchase a part-time permit, by presenting proof of their status with a current alumni card.
-Student applicants must show registration at the University, for at least twelve (12) credit hours for a Day/Evening permit.
-Graduate Masters and Graduate Doctorate students must show registration for at least nine (9) credit hours for a Day/Evening permit.
-On campus student housing residents must show registration for at least eight (8) credit hours, and a current lease agreement or current rent receipt, to be eligible for a "West Hall Housing" Permit or an "Ondine Housing" Permit.
-Roommates sharing a campus residence must provide proof of co-rental, such as a lease agreement with their name included, as well as a current rent receipt, to be eligible for a Housing Permit.
-Part-time permits may be purchased with proof of registration at the University, showing registration for one (1) credit hour or more.
-Fulltime permit holders must maintain their eligibility requirements throughout the term or surrender their full-time permit for applicable permit exchange and/or monetary adjustment.
+Alumni may purchase an afternoon or evening permit by presenting proof of their status via a current alumni card.
+Student applicants desiring full time permits must show registration at the University, for at least twelve (12) credit hours.
+Masters and Doctorate students desiring full time permits, must show registration for at least nine (9) credit hours.
+On campus student housing residents must show registration for at least six (6) credit hours, and be identified on a housing list or have a current lease agreement or current rent receipt, to be eligible for a "West Hall Housing" permit or an "Ondine Housing" permit.
+Student applicants desiring afternoon or evening permits must show registration at the University, for at least one (1) credit hour.
+Student applicants desiring Tues./Thurs. or Mon./Wed. permits must show registration at the University, for at least six (6) credit hours.
+All permit holders must maintain their eligibility requirements throughout the term or surrender their permit for applicable permit exchange and/or monetary adjustment.
 All students will be required to pay for all outstanding fines, prior to purchasing a current term permit.
 The University may require that before a quarterly or yearly parking privilege for any vehicle is granted to any full-time or part-time student to use university property, students must show that the vehicle is operated by a student holding a valid driver's license, that the vehicle is currently registered and that the student driving the vehicle is insured under a motor vehicle liability insurance policy that meets the requirements described under ORS 806.080 or that the student or owner of the vehicle has provided the Motor Vehicles Division with other satisfactory proof of compliance with the financial responsibility requirements of this state.
+Transportation and Parking Serviced reserves the right to waive any of these requirements.

 (2) University parking permits are valid only when purchased from the Portland State Transportation and Parking Office.
+Permits not purchased through the Parking Office are subject to forfeiture and may be considered stolen.
 Permits are to be displayed in a manner prescribed by the University.
-Faculty/Staff and term permits are to be adhered inside of vehicle, on the lower left rear window, left rear side window, or if vehicle has a canopy, driver's front side window.
-Motorcycle permits are to be displayed on rear fender.
+Permits which are static cling or stickers are to be adhered inside of vehicle, on the lower left rear window, left rear side window, or if vehicle has a canopy, or a convertible top, driver's front side window.
+Motorcycle permits are to be displayed in a conspicuous place.
 Movable permits are to be hung on rear view mirror facing toward front windshield, and clearly visible through the windshield.
-Permanent permits, are not transferable except as provided in rule 577-070-0020 and must be displayed on vehicle registered to permit holder, at the University Transportation and Parking Office.
+Permanent permits are not transferable except as provided in rule 577-070-0020 and must be displayed on vehicle registered to permit holder.